A risk factor is something that increases your likelihood of getting a disease or condition.

 Metabolic conditions, such as

-, high or low salt, low magnesium or calcium
+low blood sugar, high or low salt, low magnesium or calcium

 In some cases, epilepsy can result from genetic abnormalities inherited at birth.